 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Apply Here: American Express Business Gold Card
+You can apply for the American Express Business Gold Card here.

 Benefits of the Amex Business Gold Card

 When you pay for your ticket with the Amex Business Gold, you’re covered up to $1,250 for carry-on luggage and $500 for checked luggage if your bags are lost, damaged or stolen.
-Read about important restrictions and exclusions here.

 Use your Amex Business Gold to pay for your car rental and you’ll receive secondary car rental insurance coverage up to $50,000 if your car is damaged or stolen.
-Here are important details and restrictions.

 Amex Offers are targeted discounts or bonus miles on everyday purchases.
 Just add the deal to your card and make an eligible purchase to earn a statement credit or bonus miles.

 How to redeem Amex Points

 Amex Membership Rewards points get you lots of travel flexibility, because if you don’t have set travel plans for a future trip, these transferable points give you the option to choose from multiple direct airline and hotel partners when the time comes.
 Plus, you’ll get access to other indirect partners thanks to airline alliances and partnerships.

 Transferring points to partners will usually get you the most value for your Amex points.
 However, you can also redeem points at a rate of one cent each using Amex Pay With Points for flights through the Amex Membership Rewards portal without having to worry about blackout dates.